 From Maria G.:

-I have a few others, two nonfiction books: Beyond Courage by Doreen Rappaport (about the Jewish Resistance)–great book & photos.
+I have a few others, two nonfiction Holocaust books for kids: Beyond Courage by Doreen Rappaport (about the Jewish Resistance)–great book & photos.

 I haven’t read either of these, but Hitler Youth by Susan Campbell Bartoletti is supposed to be very good as is a fictionalized book based on the author’s aunt’s experience–that would be Jennifer Roy’s Yellow Star.

-One of the most powerful, heart-wrenching and harrowing books I’ve ever read was Ruta Sepetys’s Between Shades of Gray.
-It’s not about the holocaust directly, but it’s about Stalin’s mass murder and deportation of millions of Lithuanians.
+One of the most powerful, heart-wrenching, and harrowing Holocaust books for kids I’ve ever read was Ruta Sepetys’s Between Shades of Gray.
+It’s not about the Holocaust directly, but it’s about Stalin’s mass murder and deportation of millions of Lithuanians.
 Definitely for older teen readers.

 MaryAnne from Mama Smiles: “Have you read The Hiding Place by Corrie Ten Boom?
 I highly recommend it.”
 Julie G. also recommends it!